whatmakeart/whatmakeart.github.io/content/3d-modeling/fusion-360/fusion-360.md

 The basic Fusion workflow follows the pattern of making a 2D sketch and then extruding 3D features from the profiles of the sketch.
 To edit a form in Fusion it is best to edit the original sketch if possible.

 Sketches are created on a plane or on the face of an existing part.
-Then 2D geometry is generaly drawn to create a profile.
-The profile is then used to cread 3D geometry or to modify existing geometry.
+Then 2D geometry is generally drawn to create a profile.
+The profile is then used to create 3D geometry or to modify existing geometry.

 ### Fusion Viewing and Navigation